-Remodeled from an existing structure for the textile magnate Joseph Batllo between 1904-1906, this is one of Gaudi’s emblematic works.
-It served as a luxury apartment complex and the Batllo family occupied the Noble floor with its large living spaces and private terrace, up until the mid 50’s.
+Remodelled from an existing structure for the textile magnate Joseph Batllo between 1904-1906, this is one of Gaudi’s emblematic works.
+It served as a luxury apartment complex for the Batllo family who occupied the Noble floor with its large living spaces and private terrace up until the mid 50’s.
 It was deemed a World Heritage Site by UNESCO in 2005.
-Today – if you have the moolah – you could pretend you are a 19th century business tycoon for an evening, and celebrate a special occasion, right on the ‘Noble’ floor of this very special building!
+Today – if you have the moolah – you could pretend you are a 19th century business tycoon for an evening, and celebrate a special occasion right on the ‘Noble’ floor of this very special building.

-The compass and T Square are an architects tools of trade (even if CAD has rendered them virtually obsolete today) and Gaudi appears to have thrown them out the window, when he designed this house!
-From the Trencadis (broken ceramic mosaic) covered facade to the fairy tale interior, there is nary a straight line or corner in sight!
-For he argued that these shapes do not occur in nature and nature was his primary muse!
+The compass and T Square are an architect’s tools of trade (even if CAD has rendered them virtually obsolete today) and Gaudi appears to have thrown them out the window, when he designed this house.
+From the Trencadis (broken ceramic mosaic) covered facade to the fairy tale interior, there is not a straight line or corner in sight.
+For these shapes do not occur in nature and nature was his primary muse.

-Art Deco and Art Nouveau intermingle with impunity here!
+Art Deco and Art Nouveau intermingle with impunity here.
 Bizarre decorative elements proudly proclaim that he is no slave to popular sentiment.
-But somehow, amazingly, they all come together!
-And beautifully!
-Mainly because of his attention to proportion and detail.
-To the innovative use of shape, colour and light….techniques that have since been borrowed by many contemporary architects.
+But somehow, amazingly, they all come together beautifully!
+Mainly because of his attention to proportion and detail and to the innovative use of shape, colour and light…techniques that have since been borrowed by many contemporary architects.

 composite pleasure of a man who was in full command